jatkinson1000/rse-skills-workshop/exercises/05_better_code/README.md

 Is the layout of the data written to file easier to understand?

+## Naming

+Look through the code for any names of methods or variables that could be improved or clarified and update them.
+Note if you are using an IDE you can use automatic renaming.
+Does this make the code easier to follow?

 ## Configuration settings

 The original author of the code has helpfully put a list of the configurable